foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 As one of the most popular Skyrim mods of all time, **SkyUI** is a staple in almost everyone's load order.
 It changes Skyrim's very simplistic, controller-optimised interface into a useful and modern-looking alternative that is far better suited for mouse and keyboard (but still works perfectly with a controller).

 In addition to overhauling the interface, SkyUI also adds the **Mod Configuration Menu** already mentioned in the previous lesson.
 The Mod Configuration Menu, or **MCM** for short, is a new option in the Pause menu through which mods with MCM support can be customised.
-Before SkyUI implemented this option, mods would offer ingame customisation through spells, powers, and other workarounds which was intrusive and limited.
+Before SkyUI implemented this option, mods would offer ingame customisation through spells, powers, and other workarounds which was intrusive and inconvenient.

 It is because of the Mod Configuration Menus that SkyUI must be considered an essential mod.